Ahmed-Alquwaie/Vehicle-Speed-Estimation/README.md

 # 🎥 Demo

-A demonstration video is included in:
+A full demonstration video is also available in:

 ```text
 assets/0_vehicle_speed_estimation_demo.mp4